rbryangreen/fetch-fbook/README.md

 5. You will need to install the HAXM package downloaded in Step 4 above, unless your laptop has an M1+ chip.
 In Finder, double-click the dmg file that was downloaded.

             $ANDROID_HOME/extras/intel/Hardware_Accelerated_Execution_Manager/IntelHAXM_[version].dmg

+### Appium
+Both mobile platforms require Appium, which has both a server and a desktop application.

+   Install the Appium server and the mobile drivers with npm.

+         $ npm install -g appium@next
+         $ appium driver install xcuitest
+         $ appium driver install uiautomator2

+### Bundler

+You will need Bundler to manage your gems

+      $ gem install bundler

+### Cucumber

+Cucumber is the framework in which these tests are structured.
+To install it, follow their [Installation instructions for Ruby](https://cucumber.io/docs/installation/ruby/)